• Skip to main content

 If using fruit juice

 • Mix together the gelatin and fruit juice in a small, heat-safe bowl and allow the gelatin to bloom (absorb the liquid and fully hydrate).
-This will make it much easier to dissolve the gelatin.

 Preparing the pupils and irises

-• Pipe in a small amount of your iris gelatin mixture (either fruit puree or fruit juice mixture) around the blueberries.
+• Pipe in a small amount of the iris gelatin mixture (either fruit puree or fruit juice mixture) around the blueberries.
 Using a syringe or turkey baster makes this job easier and much less messy.

 Piping in some red gelatin mixture over the blueberries.